 The percentage of employers offering coverage continued to decline in California, while coverage rates have remained stable.
 Only 57% of firms reported providing health insurance to employees in 2015, down from 69% in 2000.
 Twenty-seven percent of California firms reported that they reduced benefits or increased cost sharing, and 41% of firms reported that they were very or somewhat likely to increase employees' premium contribution in the next year.
 This trend will have major implications for household budgets.

 California Employer Health Benefits: Workers Pay the Price presents data compiled from the 2015 California Employer Health Benefits Survey.

 Other key findings include:

-- One in three workers in small firms faced a deductible of at least $1,000 for single coverage compared to 14% of workers at large firms.
+- Four in 10 workers in small firms faced an annual deductible of at least $1,000 for single coverage, compared to 1 in 10 workers in larger firms.